16 things to know about Monday's presidential visit

 The Trump campaign issues more tickets than capacity, so the seating will be first come, first served.
 When President Trump was scheduled to visit in September, roughly 40,000 tickets were issued, according to U.S. Rep. Jason Smith.
 This means attendees will need to arrive very early to assure a seat at the rally.
 Attendees cannot save seats once they enter the venue.
 It's been reported that at previous stops, some die-hards have waited some 12 hours and even 24 hours in line.
 Organizers estimated 10,000 people attended the campaign stop in Columbia, Missouri, according to local media reports.
 The crowd size at Springfield, Missouri, was disputed.
 Trump estimated 44,000, but some locals suggested that number was overstated.
 KFVS12 reported 4,000 people filled a hangar at the rally in Murphysboro, Illinois, on Oct.
 21. Ten thousand were expected, and 8,500 people went through metal detectors, according to KFVS12.

 The Show Me Center parking lot can handle 1,500 cars, and however many spots that remain open by the Secret Service will be in high demand and won't last long.
-After telling a reporter Friday that no parking spots would be available at the Show Me Center, the Cape Girardeau Police Department put out a statement Saturday saying Show Me Center parking would be available.
-Six overflow sites have been set up to provide shuttles to and from the Show Me Center (see related story): The Osage Centre, West Park Mall (behind the building), Cape Girardeau SportsPlex, Christ Church of the Heartland on Bertling Street, Sears Grand and the Arena Building at Arena Park.
-Here's the catch: The shuttles won't run until 4 p.m., just two hours before the doors open at the Show Me Center.
-So it's possible even the earliest shuttles won't transport attendees in time to be among the first 7,600 in line.
+Parking logistics changed several times since Friday.
+After officials told a reporter Friday that no parking spots would be available at the Show Me Center, the Cape Girardeau Police Department put out a statement Saturday saying Show Me Center parking would be available, as well as overflow parking at six locations.
+On Sunday evening, an email sent by the Trump campaign contradicted the statement sent by police.
+According to the email sent to ticket holders, only the West Park Mall location will offer shuttle services.
+Originally, six locations had been identified.
+Additionally, the time window for the shuttles changed.
+Shuttles will leave the mall parking lot begining at 10 a.m.
+Disability parking will be available at the Show Me Center.

 Some concessions will be available for sale upon entering the Show Me Center.